jakewalsh90/Terraform-Azure/Azure-Firewall-DemoLab/README.md

-# Single Region Base Lab Environment for Azure
+# Azure Firewall Single Region Base Lab

 ## Overview
 This code creates a simple Lab environment within a Single Azure Region.
 The idea here is that it allows for quick deployment of VNETs, Subnets, and a Domain Controller to simulate smaller environments or provide a quick lab for any test requirements. ### This lab also includes a single Azure Firewall and Firewall Policy to allow quick testing of Firewall requirements/concepts.